 15. Leave Your Ego at Home

 If you walked into a crowded bar by your own choosing and your shoulder gets brushed, “YOU WANNA GO, BRO?” ain’t the proper response.
 Unless you have some Jedi powers to create a 5-foot force field around yourself, deal with the crowd.
 Go to the bar to have a good time, not to get into a fight.
-Getting into a fight when you’re a high school to earn your stripes or some shit is one thing, but if you’re an adult the only reason you should ever fight is to defend.
+Getting into a fight when you’re a high school to earn your stripes or something may be dismissed as youthful stupidity, but if you’re an adult you should never get into a physical altercation unless there is immediate danger to you or a loved one.
 Grow up.
 Don’t roll out with negative guys who like to start fights.
 And if some girl wants you to punch a dude to defend her honor because he accidentally spilled a little beer on her pants, leave her.
 Seriously.
 Both of these types of people are poisonous.
 You can get arrested, spend the night in the slammer, pay thousands of dollars in legal fees, and ensure that you never get a good job because you have a felonious assault charge on your record.
-In addition, if you had a little too much liquid courage and think you’re Conor McGregor and mess with the wrong guy, you could get seriously fucked up.
-I know a guy who got into a simple ego-driven bar fight years ago, only to have his skull cracked open, slip into a weeklong coma, nearly die, and spend months in a hospital to rehabilitate.
-You don’t know who you’re messing with.
-I grew up with some psychopaths.
-Size means nothing when dealing with a psychopath.
-You don’t want to fuck with a psychopath.
+You can also get seriously injured.
+Just don’t do it.

 16. Introduce People